drug-design/course/docs/chapters/structure-based-design.md

 ### The MVT-101 Inhibitor
 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.

-The MVT-101 compound was found to inhibit the HIV-1 protease (Ki = 780 nM).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/mvt-101-inhibitor-afeae72c'><i class='fa fa-play' aria-hidden='true'></i></button>The MVT-101 compound was found to inhibit the HIV-1 protease (Ki = 780 nM).
 It is a hexapeptide in which the scissile peptide bond (that which is cleaved by the protease) is replaced by an aminomethylene group.

 ![](https://media.drugdesign.org/course/structure-based-design/9_6_0_1.png){: loading=lazy }